Hometap home

 A home equity line of credit gives you flexibility in terms of the amount of funding you can access and the frequency with which you can access it, but the variable interest rate makes for unpredictable monthly payments that fluctuate.

 Finally, a home equity investment can also help you tap into your equity.
-You can receive funding in as little as three weeks,1 use the cash for whatever you’d like, and there aren’t any monthly payments to worry about.
+You can use the cash for whatever you’d like and there aren’t any monthly payments to worry about.
 Instead, you settle the investment at the end of the effective period with a percentage of the home’s market value.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.